csetowhid/Ubuntu-Environment-Setup-For-Laravel/README.md

-# Ubuntu Eenvironment Setup For laravel
+# Ubuntu Environment Setup For Laravel

 Before Running Any Command You Need To Run